This page is designed to answer the following questions:

 - 3.2 Use feedback to evaluate own performance and inform development (Level 3 Diploma in Adult Care, Promote personal development in care settings)

-Much can be learned from getting feedback on your practice from others.
+A great way of improving practice is by obtaining feedback from others.
 This includes feedback from clients, colleagues, managers and other professionals.

-You may have been told by your manager that you seem to make a lot of mistakes on the balance checks.
-This gives you the opportunity to work with your manager to find out where you are going wrong and why and work to correct it – it may just be as simple as feeling rushed, in which case your manager should ensure you have sufficient time to do it going forward.
+For example, you may have been told by your manager that you seem to make a lot of mistakes on the balance checks.
+This gives you the opportunity to work with your manager to find out where you are going wrong and why and then work to correct it – it may just be as simple as feeling rushed, in which case your manager should ensure you have sufficient time to do the task going forward.

 Or it could be that you are having difficulty motivating a client, so a colleague explains to you that this particular client responds better to staff that have a bit of banter with him.
 During your next shift with him, you use banter to motivate him and you have none of the previous difficulties.